electron/packager/docs/api.md

   example, specifying `myapp` would cause URLs such as `myapp://path` to be opened with the app.
   Maps to the `CFBundleURLSchemes` metadata property.

+##### `usageDescription`

+Human-readable descriptions of how the Electron app uses certain macOS features.
+These are displayed in the App Store.
+A non-exhaustive list of available properties:

+* `Camera` - required for media access API usage in macOS Catalina
+* `Microphone` - required for media access API usage in macOS Catalina

+Valid properties are the [Cocoa keys for MacOS](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html) of the pattern `NS(.*)UsageDescription`, where the captured group is the key to use.

 #### Windows targets only

 ##### `win32metadata`